rivosinc/JumpStart/README.md

 Tests are in the [`tests/`](tests) directory.

-JumpStart tests have a `main.c` and a memory map YAML file.
+JumpStart tests have source (C and Assembly) and a memory map YAML file.

 ```
 meson setup builddir --cross-file cross-file.txt --buildtype release